-FIA_X509_EXT.2.1 The application shall use X.509v3 certificates as defined by RFC 5280 to support authentication for IPsec and [selection: HTTPS, TLS, DTLS, no other protocols].

-FIA_X509_EXT.2.2 When the application cannot establish a connection to determine the validity of a certificate, the application shall [selection: allow the administrator to choose whether to accept the certificate in these cases, accept the certificate, not accept the certificate].
+- FIA\X509\EXT.2.1 The application shall use X.509v3 certificates as defined by RFC 5280 to support authentication for IPsec and [no other protocols]. - FIA\X509\EXT.2.2 When the application cannot establish a connection to determine the validity of a certificate, the application shall [selection: allow the administrator to choose whether to accept the certificate in these cases, accept the certificate, not accept the certificate].

-This SFR is identical to what is defined in the App PP except that mandatory support for IPsec is added.
-Additionally, because this SFR is selection-based in the App PP but is mandatory for VPN client usage, the 'no other protocols' selection item has been added in the case that IPsec is the TOE's only use of certificates.
+Application Note:This SFR is identical to what is defined in the App PP except that mandatory support for IPsec is added.
+Additionally, because this SFR is selection-based in the App PP but is mandatory for VPN client usage, the 'no other protocols' selection item has been added since it is expected that IPsec is the TOE's only use of certificates.

-FTP DIT EXT.1 Protection of Data in Transit
+5.3.1.6 FTP\DIT\EXT.1 Protection of Data in Transit

-FTP_DIT_EXT.1.1 The application shall [encrypt all transmitted sensitive data with IPsec and [selection: HTTPS, TLS, DTLS, no other protocols]] between itself and another trusted IT product.
+FTP\DIT\EXT.1.1 The application shall [not encrypt any [sensitive data]] between itself and another trusted IT product.